MavenOfCode/CacheCLI/README.md

 - Practice writing tests in Go
 - Learn more about structs and interfaces
 - Learn to work with Cobra and other Go libraries
-- Learn about gRPC and how to connect CLI with servers like [KeyValueCache](https://github.com/FavoredFortune/KeyValueCache)
+- Learn about gRPC and how to connect CLI with simple string key-value cache servers like [KeyValueCache](https://github.com/FavoredFortune/KeyValueCache)
-- Grow project over time to add other technologies and learning goals
+- Grow project over time to add other technologies and achieve other learning goals

 ## Technologies
 - Go